KisuYang/tie-aware-retrieval-metrics/README.md

 A lightweight Python library for reliable evaluation of retrieval systems in the presence of tied relevance scores.

 When retrieval models operate in low numerical precision (e.g., BF16, FP16), many candidate documents receive identical scores, creating *spurious ties*.
-Conventional tie-oblivious evaluation arbitrarily breaks these ties, leading to unstable and potentially misleading metric values. *TRM* resolves this by computing *expected score* over all possible orderings of tied candidates, along with score *range* and *bias* diagnostics.
+Conventional tie-oblivious evaluation arbitrarily breaks these ties, leading to unstable and potentially misleading metric values. *TRM* resolves this by computing *expected score* over all possible orderings of tied candidates, along with score *range* and *bias* diagnostics. *HPS* was omitted from this repo as its implementation is trivial.

 **Paper:** [Reliable Evaluation Protocol for Low-Precision Retrieval](https://arxiv.org/abs/2508.03306) (ACL 2026)